 To remove the excess fat from the dish, I let the fat accumulate on the top (it's lighter than water) and then I carefully removed it with a large spoon.

 If the casserole is still runny because it contains too much liquid.
 The easiest solution is to extend the cooking time and let more water evaporate.
 A gentle simmer will reduce the sauce down to a more concentrated and thicker consistency.

 In this recipe, I recommend extending the cooking time by approximately 5 - 8 minutes (it’s better to do it before adding the beans as those are already pre-cooked) and leaving the pot uncovered so the steam can escape.
 This allows more liquid to evaporate.

 If however, the casserole is still very runny after extending the cooking time, the best way is to thicken the sauce with a thickener.

-Mix 1 - 2 tbsp (depending on how thin the sauce is) of cornstarch with the same amount of water to create a smooth, pourable paste.
+Mix 1 - 2 tablespoon (depending on how thin the sauce is) of cornstarch with the same amount of water to create a smooth, pourable paste.
 Stir the mix into the gently bubbling casserole.
 Let it simmer for one or two minutes to allow the cornstarch to absorb the liquid and get cooked.